-As gay males, and some of you also being gay males of colour, we know our lives are not easy and dealing with healthcare providers doesn’t make the day go by faster.
-We took a look at some of the issues and provided some suggestions to get the most out of your doctors visits.
+As gay males, and some also being gay males of color, we know our lives are not easy, and dealing with healthcare providers doesn’t make the day go by faster.
+We looked at some of the issues and provided suggestions to get the most out of your doctor’s visits.

 Let’s jump right to it; there is a lot of homophobia within the medical field.
-Too much for a group of people that took an oath to help, and do no harm.
-This may be true for how they treat their straight patients but for us in the GLBT community, we know it’s quite the opposite.
+Too much for a group of people that took an oath to help and do no harm.
+This may be true for how they treat their straight patients, but we know it’s quite the opposite for us in the GLB community.
 Healthcare providers are often reluctant to provide the care we need, and insurance companies pile on with their own discriminatory practices.

-“A 2010 report by Lambda Legal found that many GLBT individuals face multiple issues, including disrespectful attitudes and outright refusal of care.
-Dr. Alexis Chavez, a resident psychiatrist at UC Health and the leader of the first GLBT clinic in Colorado, says the situation has improved over the years, but not as much as she’d like.”
+“A 2010 report by Lambda Legal found that many GLB individuals face multiple issues, including disrespectful attitudes and outright refusal of care.
+Dr. Alexis Chavez, a resident psychiatrist at UC Health and the leader of the first GLB clinic in Colorado, says the situation has improved over the years, but not as much as she’d like.”

-Worst of all, this high level of negligence is creating a cyclical paradigm, where the added stress of not receiving care is causing more health problems.
+Worst of all, this high level of negligence creates a cyclical paradigm, where the added stress of not receiving care is causing more health problems.
 And the lack of proper care regarding these health issues is causing more stress.
-The result of which is causing more heart disease, high blood pressure, and other ailments for members of our community.
+The result is causing more heart disease, high blood pressure, and other ailments for members of our community.

-Don’t believe that being male is going to make any of this better.
+Don’t believe being male will make any of this better.
 It actually makes it worse.
 A study by Chapman and colleagues found significant differences in attitudes toward gay men by male and female medical and nursing students.
 Male students had a significantly more negative attitude toward gay men compared with the attitudes of female students.

-At the same time, many health care providers (HCPs) experience various barriers to providing GLBT care and need to increase their cultural competence by improving awareness, receptivity, and knowledge.
-One personal barrier to quality care is stigmatization toward GLBT persons as expressed through HCP prejudices, beliefs, attitudes, and behaviors.
-Factors such as gender, race, and religious beliefs also influence attitudes toward GLBT health care.
-The latter is seeing an uptick thanks to American Religious Freedom Laws, which allow medical providers to refuse treatment to GLBT individuals based on religious convictions.
+At the same time, many health care providers (HCPs) experience various barriers to providing GLB care and need to increase their cultural competence by improving awareness, receptivity, and knowledge.
+One personal barrier to quality care is stigmatization toward GLB persons, as expressed through HCP prejudices, beliefs, attitudes, and behaviors.
+Factors such as gender, race, and religious beliefs also influence attitudes toward GLB healthcare.
+The latter is seeing an uptick thanks to American Religious Freedom Laws, which allow medical providers to refuse treatment to GLB individuals based on religious convictions.
 These laws are gaining traction in other nations across the Western world.

-It is impossible to discuss healthcare and not mention race.
-It is always the elephant in the room that most people don’t want to acknowledge.
-It is this glaring silence that is literally costing gay Black and Latino males their lives, and we are not just speaking about HIV.
+It is impossible to discuss healthcare and not mention race, and it is always the elephant in the room that most people don’t want to acknowledge.
+This glaring silence is costing gay Black and Latino males their lives, and we are not just speaking about HIV.

-A number of factors contribute to these health disparities, but one problem has been a lack of diversity among physicians.
-African Americans make up 13% of the U.S. population, but only 4% of U.S. doctors and less than 7% of U.S. medical students.
+Several factors contribute to these health disparities, but one problem has been a lack of diversity among physicians.
+African Americans comprise 12.4% of the U.S. population, but only 4% of U.S. doctors and less than 7% of U.S. medical students.
 (Of active U.S. doctors in 2013, 48.9% were white, 11.7% were Asian, 4.4% were Hispanic or Latino, and 0.4% were American Indian or Alaska Native.)
-Research has found that physicians of colour are more likely to treat minority patients and practice in underserved communities.
+Research has found that physicians of color are more likely to treat minority patients and practice in underserved communities.
 And it has been argued that sharing a racial or cultural background with one’s doctor helps promote communication and trust.”

-A second issue regarding Black male healthcare is the, often repeated, stereotype that men of colour care much more about keeping their Macho Card up to-date than keeping doctor’s appointments.
-Yes, cultural differences do play a role in how individuals and groups define what it means to “be a man” but that doesn’t mean Black men have created a suicide pact.
+A second issue regarding Black male healthcare is the often repeated stereotype that men of color care much more about keeping their Macho Card up to date than keeping doctor’s appointments.
+Yes, cultural differences do play a role in how individuals and groups define what it means to “be a man,” but,t that doesn’t mean Black men have created a suicide pact.

-Men’s concepts of what it means to be a ‘real’ man are generally shaped by traditional masculine role norms, which encourage men to be extremely self-reliant and these norms often affect their health behavior,” says Wizdom Powell Hammond, assistant professor of health behavior and health education at University of North Carolina-Chapel Hill.
+Men’s concepts of what it means to be a ‘real’ man are generally shaped by traditional masculine role norms, which encourage men to be highly self-reliant, and these norms often affect their health behavior,” says Wizdom Powell Hammond, assistant professor of health behavior and health education at University of North Carolina-Chapel Hill.